blwsh/Traefik-Docker-Dev-Env/README.md

 ## Issues

-* There seems to be some probelms with dnsmasq hosted in docker and browser caches if you visit a dnsmasq domain (for exmple: \*.local.blw.sh) a work round for this would be to install DNSMasq on your local machine instead of using the docker service.
+* There seems to be some problems with dnsmasq hosted in docker and browser caches if you visit a dnsmasq domain (for example: \*.local.blw.sh) a work round for this would be to install dnsmasq on your local machine instead of using the docker service.
 A disadvantage for this method is no support for windows.
 Another alternative would be configuring domain DNS to point to a local host.
-* A weird SSL error occurs when visiting a wildcard domiain for the first time when using Cloudflare Proxy service.
-A workaround is to visit the site in incognito while cache clears or point a domain to loacalhost via Cloudflare DNS.
+* A weird SSL error occurs when visiting a wildcard domain for the first time when using Cloudflare Proxy service.
+A workaround is to visit the site in incognito while cache clears or point a domain to localhost via Cloudflare DNS.

 # Resources